rickijen/azureiotsamples/README.md

-# Azure IoT Sample code using C# SDK.
+# Azure IoT Device and Service Sample Code Using C# SDK.